The LawWorks Pro Bono Awards will be presented at the Awards ceremony to be held on Tuesday 7th December.

 Judging and awards ceremony

-Shortlisted nominees will be notified as soon as possible in advance of the Awards event held on Tuesday 3rd December.
-All of the short-listed nominees will be invited to attend the Awards ceremony at the Law Society, Chancery lane, London.
+Shortlisted nominees will be notified as soon as possible in advance of the Awards ceremony planned to be held on Tuesday 7th December.

-- Amy Clowrey, Chair of the Junior Lawyers Division
+- Manda Banerji, Chair of the Law Society’s Junior Lawyers Division

-- Ruth Daniels, Chief Executive, Access to Justice Foundation
+- Clare Carter, Chief Executive of the Access to Justice Foundation

 Need to get in touch?